SitecoreUnicorn/Unicorn/README.md

 # Unicorn

 Unicorn is a utility for Sitecore that solves the issue of moving templates, renderings, and other database items between Sitecore instances.
 This becomes problematic when developers have their own local instances - packages are error-prone and tend to be forgotten on the way to production.
-Unicorn solves this issue by using the Serialization APIs to keep copies of Sitecore items on disk along with the code - this way, a copy of the necessary database items for a given codebase accompanies it in source control.
+Unicorn solves this issue by writing serialized copies of Sitecore items to disk along with the code - this way, a copy of the necessary database items for a given codebase accompanies it in source control.

 For basic usage, Unicorn 3 has two moving parts:
 * Data provider - The default Sitecore data provider is extended to automatically serialize item changes as they are made to Sitecore.
 This means that at any given time, what's serialized is the "master copy."